 Below we have listed the major route options available for an Antarctica Expedition with WILDFOOT.
 If you'd like to know more about any area, or you'd just like to talk through your plans for an Antarctica cruise, just give us a call.

 Antarctica Cruise Route Options

 Antarctic Peninsula/Polar Circle

-The Weddell Sea is on the eastern side of the Antarctic Peninsula and has historical associations with the great explorer, Ernest Shackleton, whose ship, the Endurance, was crushed in the ice, forcing the crew to abandon ship and start their great quest for survival.
-Entrance to the Weddell is marked by immense tabular icebergs and is one of the great scenic wonders of Antactica.
-This is also one of the areas where emperor penguins breed and there are occasional sightings of these amazing birds close to the ice edge; however, for those on a quest to definitely see the emperors, some expeditions do have helicopter options with planned landings within walking distance of emperor rookeries.
-Other penguins and Antarctic birds as well as whales and marine mammals can also be seen in this less-visited, but equally spectacular region.View Trips
+The Weddell Sea is on the eastern side of the Antarctic Peninsula and has historical associations with the great Polar explorer, Ernest Shackleton, whose ship, the Endurance, was crushed in the ice, forcing the crew to abandon ship and begin their great quest for survival.
+The entrance to Antarctica's Weddell Sea is marked by immense tabular icebergs and is one of the great scenic wonders of Antarctica.
+This is also one of the areas where emperor penguins breed and there are occasional sightings of these amazing birds close to the ice edge.
+For those on a quest to definitely see the emperors, some Antarctic expedition cruise vessels do have helicopter options which will land within walking distance of emperor rookeries.
+Other penguins and Antarctic birds as well as whales, orcas, seals and other marine mammals can also be seen in this less-visited, but equally spectacular region.View Trips

 Fly Cruise Antarctica

 If you are short of time for your Antarctica cruise, flying from Punta Arenas in Chile to King George Island in the South Shetlands is a great option to save two days in either or both directions, crossing the Drake Passage from the mainland.